IBM/mi-prometheus/docs/source/notes/2_mip_explained.rst

 Command line arguments are parsed at the beginning of the execution of a given worker and include important settings for a worker configuration, such as the name(s) of the configuration file(s) that the worker should load, the output directory etc.
 The other two sources of parameters are collected into a unified registry called the Parameter Registry, implemented on the basis of a singleton design pattern, making it shareable between all models, problems and other dependent classes.
 The Parameter Registry is initialized with a list of configuration files, resulting in a tree-like structure of key-value pairs, where a particular value can be a nested subtree on its own.

 In order to enable loose coupling between the several components of the system, we created a view-based mechanism, where a given component receives access to a particular subtree, without being aware of its location (and locations of other, external subtrees) in the Parameter Registry tree.
-When a worker needs to instantiate a given model or problem, it passes aview of the adequate subtree to a factory.
+When a worker needs to instantiate a given model or problem, it passes a view of the adequate subtree to a factory.
 After finding the file containing the required class, the factory initializes a new object of this type, passing it the same view.
 This mechanism enables a given component to override the default values (i.e. initialized in the code) of certain variables with values loaded from the configuration file, disregarding the absolute location of a given parameter in the Parameter Registry tree.

 .. figure:: ../img/parameter_registry_tree.png
    :scale: 50 %